NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Equipment Effects/Effect_ Sage's Lash (Turquoise).md

-Speak “clarity” to grant all affected a +2 status bonus to their next Will save for 1 minute.
+Speak "clarity" to grant all affected a +2 status bonus to their next Will save for 1 minute.

 *Source: Pathfinder Secrets of Magic*
 *OGL*